-(a) Please refer to Note 8 for more detail of assets pledged as collaterals.

-- (b) As of December 31, 2021 and 2020, the interest rate intervals for long-term loans were 0.70%~1.80% and 0.70%~1.80%, respectively. - (c) The Company received a low-interest government loan from the Ministry of Economic Affairs in the amounting NT\$218,000 thousand with a term of 5~7 years and annual interest rates of 0.70% payable monthly on the 15th of each month.
-The government grant

-(d) On December 25, 2019, the Company has entered into a 5-year agreement of syndicated loans in credit line of NT\$3,000,000 thousand, with Land Bank of Taiwan and 7 other banks for the purpose of settling the unpaid loan balance mentioned above and replenishing operating capital.
+- (a) Please refer to Note 8 for more detail of assets pledged as collaterals. - (b) As of December 31, 2022 and 2021, the interest rate intervals for long-term loans were 1.33%~2.56% and 0.70%~1.80%, respectively. - (c) The Company received a low-interest government loan from the Ministry of Economic Affairs in the amounting NT\$253,200 thousand with a term of 5~7 years and annual interest rates of 1.33% payable monthly on the 15th of each month.
+The government grant of the low-interest government loan was recorded under other liabilities-deferred government grants income.
+The Company shall recognize the government grant income when it is reasonably assured that the Company meets all the terms of the government grant agreement. - (d) On December 25, 2019, the Company has entered into a 5-year agreement of syndicated loans in credit line of NT\$3,000,000 thousand, with Land Bank of Taiwan and 7 other banks for the purpose of settling the unpaid loan balance mentioned above and replenishing operating capital.